-More than 600 participants and supporters gathered at Marine Stadium in Long Beach for the inaugural open water swim that raised nearly $40,000 for lung cancer research programs at the MemorialCare Todd Cancer Institute (TCI) at Long Beach Memorial.
+More than 600 participants and supporters gathered at Marine Stadium in Long Beach for the inaugural open water swim that raised nearly $40,000 for lung cancer research programs at the MemorialCare Todd Cancer Institute (TCI) at Long Beach Medical Center.
 The MemorialCare Todd Cancer Institute is dedicated to the early diagnosis, treatment, research and education of patients with cancer.

 The event was a replica of the 2012 London Olympics triathlon and marathon swimming course.
 Swimmers chose between several distances including 100 meters, 800 meters, 1.5 km, 5 km and 10 km.
 Fundraisers like Swim Across America allow TCI to continue its research programs and maintain an inventory of clinical trials that give patients the opportunity to be treated with the newest therapies without having to leave their local communities.

-“The goal of the MemorialCare Todd Cancer Institute is to continue building the research program by identifying a wide range of trials that reflect all stages of care from early diagnosis, treatment and long term survival,” says Deborah Fridman, clinical research program director, MemorialCare Todd Cancer Institute, Long Beach Memorial.
+“The goal of the MemorialCare Todd Cancer Institute is to continue building the research program by identifying a wide range of trials that reflect all stages of care from early diagnosis, treatment and long term survival,” says Deborah Fridman, clinical research program director, MemorialCare Todd Cancer Institute, Long Beach Medical Center.
 “Research for lung cancer is especially important.
 Lung cancer is typically diagnosed in an advanced stage, which decreases the rate of survival.
 The generous funding raised from Swim Across America will help us learn what we can do to help increase the survival rate.”

 Funds were raised through a combination of direct donations, sponsorships of individual swimmers and tribute swim teams – those who swam in memory or in honor of a loved one who battled or is battling cancer.